 If the National Archives refuses you access to open access period records under the Archives Act 1983, we will provide you with a written statement giving the reasons for our decision.
 In many cases only a small amount of information is withheld, so check the record first, read the statement explaining why the information has been withheld and, if necessary, ask reference staff for clarification.
 If you do not agree with our reasons, you may apply for a review of the decision.

 - internal reconsideration of the decision by the National Archives, and

 - review by the Administrative Appeals Tribunal (AAT).

 An internal reconsideration is a review by the National Archives of the decision to refuse you access.
 The review is undertaken by a senior officer of the Archives.

 You may apply for an internal reconsideration:

-- if the record you have applied to see is in the open access period and any open period material has been withheld from public access
+- if the record you have applied to see is in the open access period and any open period material has been wholly or partially withheld from public access

 - if access to the record is refused (or is granted subject to conditions) to ensure the record’s safety and preservation